alejandroalfonsoyero/rest-mongoose/README.md

 // Defining a model 1
 // This model has one field and we will create all valid routes.
 // You can get a list of valid routes by using rest_mongoose.valid_actions
-// All the created routes in this case will need authentication becouse the
+// All the created routes in this case will need authentication because the
 // empty list passed in the second parameter in Auth constructor.

 const valid_actions = rest_mongoose.valid_actions;